OctopusDeploy/docs/docs/infrastructure/azure/index.md

 Next, you need to configure your [resource permissions](#resource-permissions).

-### Create an Azure Active Directory Application and Service Principal With PowerShell {#create-service-principal-account-with-powershell}
+### Create an Service Principal With PowerShell {#create-service-principal-account-with-powershell}

-You can use the PowerShell script below to create the Service Principal.
+This step shows you how to create a Service Principal with the PowerShell script below, if you would rather use the Azure Portal to create the Service Principal, see [Create an Azure Service Principal With the Azure Portal](#create-service-principal-account-in-azure).

 :::hint
 This script requires [Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/) 1.0 or greater.